 But why will the nations beat their farm implements into primitive weapons to fight this so-called battle of Armageddon (Revelation 16.16), which is actually a misnomer?
 (It is the battle of the great day of God Almighty, and it is not fought at the Hill of Megiddo but mostly at Jerusalem.
 The kings gather at Megiddo to plan military strategy.)
 Here is an excerpt from my book, Warrior from Heaven (2009; pp. 12-13), which explains it in a journalistic style in the present tense, as if we were there:

 “Why did these nations beat their plowshares into swords and their pruning hooks into spears?
 These weapons were in short supply for the troops, which consisted of many reserves.
 They needed more weapons because metals had become scarce throughout the world.
 Even iron and various other metals used in the making of steel were in short supply.
 It is because the use of metals had accelerated dramatically with the arrival of the industrial revolution and then the technological age.
 Demand for metals greatly increased as all of the world’s poorer nations became developed.
 The earth’s lithosphere did not contain an unlimited supply of natural resources necessary for the making of many types of metals.
 Prices for these metals therefore skyrocketed as natural resources necessary for making them dwindled and demand for them grew exceedingly.
 The result was a very serious scarcity of metals.
 That led to their conservation, recycling, and even government-imposed restrictions against some of their uses.
-So, primitive weapons such as swords and spears were not so abundant for all of the nations’ military forces.
+So, primitive weapons such as swords and spears were not so abundant for all of the nations’ military forces.“But why did these nations make primitive weapons with which to fight war?
+Many years ago, the world went through a period when advanced technology continually resulted in the development and production of the most sophisticated military armaments.
+The increasingly destructive power of these weapons became such an overwhelming threat.
+The nations finally arrived at a consensus, concluding that such military capacity for human destruction was, frankly, insane.
+Millions of people in large cities could be instantly annihilated by massive explosive devices at the mere push of a button.
+Many people argued that this buildup of advanced weapons threatened the very existence of humanity.

 “The result was world disarmament.
 First, the nations joined together in an effort to restrict the testing and production of, and then eliminate altogether, what had become the world’s most dangerous problem: weapons of mass destruction (WMD).
 This disarmament movement began with bilateral agreements between the United States and the former Soviet Union to limit the testing of the most formidable WMD: nuclear weapons.
 During the so-called Cold War between these two superpowers, they agreed to gradually destroy most of their nuclear arsenals.